AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU5L013.md

-# Getting Started with Your Using Decision Trees and Regression for Prediction in Sports
+# Getting Started with Your Troubleshooting in Azure Machine Learning Designer

-Welcome to your Sports Data workshop!
+Welcome to your Data workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment